 Figures 6 and 7 summarize the OHE calculation.
 The OHE calculation is performed with the same critical sampling used for the FPE calculation.
-The eigenvector computation is computationally demanding.
-However, for propagation in a transversely inhomogeneous medium only one evaluation is needed.
-It is encouraging that results from two dissimilar methods give nearly identical results.
+Although oversampling is unnecessary for OHE, the eigenvector computation is computationally demanding.
+However, in a transversely inhomogeneous medium only one evaluation is needed.
+It is encouraging that the SSPDE and OHE results are identical, including the departure of the ray direction from the spectral domain peak through the caustic formation.
+It also shows that the SSPDE oversampling is driven by the Pade approximation not evanescent fields.

-Belyaev et. al [13] computed the refraction of a beam injected into a neutral layer, which effectively trapped the beam.
-Figure 8 shows a similar calculation at 10 MHz.
+Belyaev et. al [14] computed the refraction of a beam injected into a neutral layer, which effectively trapped the beam.
+Figure shows a similar calculation at 10 MHz.
 The overlaid ray trace required height and direction adjustments to achieve agreement with the wave intensity peak.
-The ray angle is consistently calculated, but shows significant departures from the wave spectrum peak.
-Figure 9 shows the waveform intensity and spectrum at the point of maximum departure of the ray angle from the spectral domain peak.
-Because of the asymmetry the spectral peak is displaced from the true waveform direction.
+As with the Chapman layer the ray angle shows significant departures from the wave spectrum peak.